 - Contrast-enhanced CT scanning of the chest, abdominal cavity and pelvis

-- Biopsy with histopathological examination
+- Biopsy with histopathological examination (the gold standard in diagnosis making)

 - Unilateral removal of the ovary.
 If the fallopian tube is affected, it will also be removed during the laparoscopic salpingo-oophorectomy.